 Management inputs that transition a site from pasture or forage production to a site that is utilized for row crop production.
+Hydrological modifications may be installed depending on slope and drainage needs.

 Transition T4A State 4 to 3

 Management inputs to transition a site from cropland production to a state of pasture/forage production.